pcyuen98/python-intro/src/client_server/server_exercise/readme.md

 2. It should have 3 basic API function.

-&emsp &emsp a.
+&emsp; &emsp; a.
 Post an object

-&emsp &emsp b.
+&emsp; &emsp; b.
 Get all object in a list

-&emsp &emsp c. search the brand name
+&emsp; &emsp; c. search the brand name

 Sample Json Object as below